 There is no easy way around this.
 A white background is essential to almost all e-commerce photos.

-Product Tent: This is a ready made squarish translucent box that range in size from 24″ to human sized tents.
+Product Tent: This is a ready-made squarish translucent box that ranges in size from 24″ to human-sized tents.
 They are great for beginners because they are built with materials that diffuse light and create a soft shadow.

-In my next article, I would talk about essential tips on how to optimize your photography gear to the maximum.
+In my next article, I will talk about essential tips on how to optimize your photography gear to the maximum.

 It’s essential that you know the regulations and rules that apply to writing help me write an essay or a research paper before you even begin to compose.